Know all About Cinnamon Oil : Origin, Active Components and More

 VISCOSITY- 0.041 +_ 0.001

--Pure Cinnamon oil is used in many food ingredients like in sugar free gums, hard candy, tea and in baked goods.
+- -Pure Cinnamon oil is used in many food ingredients like sugar-free gums, hard candy, tea and in baked goods.

-- Cinnamon oil is used as ingredient in tooth paste, mouthwash, soap, body lotion and in perfumes.
+- Cinnamon oil is used as an ingredient in toothpaste, mouthwash, soap, body lotion and in perfumes.

-- Cinnamon oil can be mixed with carrier oil and used for massage.
+- Cinnamon oil can be mixed with a carrier oil and used for massage.

-- For good aroma we can use cinnamon sticks by placing one or two sticks into a large pot of warm water and let the mixture simmer.
+- For a good aroma we can use cinnamon sticks by placing one or two sticks into a large pot of warm water and letting the mixture simmer.
 This steam adds fragrance to the room.

-- Cinnamon oil helps in soothing the pain caused due to ulcer, especially for those that are a result of poor eating habits.
+- Cinnamon oil made by AOS Products Private Limited also helps in soothing the pain caused due to ulcers, especially for those that are a result of poor eating habits.

-- Cinnamon oil also work as a natural way of birth control.
+- Cinnamon oil also works as a natural way of birth control.

-- It helps to reduce the stiffness of muscles and joint.
+- It helps to reduce the stiffness of muscles and joints.

-- It controls blood sugar level and is an effective remedy for diabetes.
+- It controls blood sugar levels and is an effective remedy for diabetes.

-- Cinnamon oil helps in respiratory conditions such as cold, influenza, sore throat and congestion.
+- Cinnamon oil of AOS Products helps in respiratory conditions such as cold, influenza, sore throat, and congestion.